Convert Bank of America Statement to Excel, CSV, and QBO

 Cleaning Up Bank of America Data for Bookkeeping and Reconciliation

 Getting Bank of America transactions into a spreadsheet is only half the job.
-The other half is making that data actually usable for your accounting software, your reconciliation workflow, and your sanity during tax season.
-The amount of cleanup required depends on how you got the data out, but every method leaves some work to do.
+Making that data usable for your accounting software and reconciliation workflow takes another pass, and the work required depends on how you got the data out.

 Taming Bank of America Transaction Descriptors